dvdksn/davidkarlsson.tech/content/posts/backing-the-wrong-horse.md

 But there is one inherent property of lightweight markup languages that can't be changed: it is not semantic.
 It is minimal and strictly presentational.
 Structured writing requires content types, which are labeled with metadata, and can be constrained and validated.

-There are some lightweight markup languages which supports some level of semantic tagging.
+There are some lightweight markup languages which support some level of semantic tagging.
 Though I've personally mostly worked with Markdown, so I'm not going to talk on behalf of other formats.

 For Markdown files, semanticity is solved by adding a front matter section in the beginning of the file.
 Unlike the unstructured body of the document, the front matter is structured data, usually YAML.
 This is in my opinion a far better way to work with structured content, than how we're used to with XML.
 Arrays, key-value pairs, maps, and objects... simply put, a fantastic API, and still easy to read.